These cold season vegetables aren’t just healthy and nutritious … they are delicious in a soup.

 - Spice to taste: mustard, lemon juice, salt, pepper, dried oregano, minced garlic

 Pan-fry brussels sprouts at medium heat for about five minutes in olive oil, stirring frequently for even browning.
 Add kale in the last two minutes.
 Add to cooked pasta, along with all other ingredients.
-Mix, pour into a baking dish and bake at 350 degrees F for about 15 minutes or until cheese is melted.
-After removing from oven, add a light sprinkling of black pepper to finish it off.
+Mix, pour into a baking dish, and bake at 350 degrees F for about 15 minutes or until cheese is melted.
+After removing from the oven, add a light sprinkling of black pepper to finish it off.

-Either of these dishes is perfect for winter nights and weekends, when a little heat in the kitchen can warm the whole house.
-It’s a great alternative to ordering in pizza that harks back to what your ancestors did — your mere existence is testimony to how the nutrients in winter vegetables were probably their best defense against plagues, food shortages and no central heating.
+Either of these dishes is perfect for winter nights and weekends when a little heat in the kitchen can warm the whole house.
+It’s a great alternative to ordering in pizza that harks back to what your ancestors did — your mere existence is testimony to how the nutrients in winter vegetables were probably their best defense against plagues, food shortages, and no central heating.